Resume

 • Select the category of skills you’re after—in this instance, soft skills.

-• Enter the type of soft skills you’re interested in, e.g., interpersonal, teamwork, and so forth (list as much as you like).
+• Enter the type of soft skills you’re interested in, e.g., interpersonal, teamwork, and so forth (list as many as you like).

-Now, let’s get back to the manual steps to finding the best soft skills to include.
+Now, let’s dig deeper into finding the best soft skills to include in your resume.

 Check the job description

-• Take note of key responsibilities and required skills mentioned for the position.
+• Take note of key responsibilities and must-have skills mentioned for the position.

-• See what particular soft skills are being brought up, like teamwork, communication, and problem-solving.
+• See what soft skills the job ad frequently mentions or implies, like teamwork, communication, and problem-solving.

-• Identify the essential soft skills and the ones that will help you stand out in your role.
+• Identify these essential soft skills and those that will help you stand out in your role.

 • Understand how employers expect you to use and apply certain soft skills.

-Or if you want to instantly get a list of the top keywords from a company’s description (which may also include soft skills), use our AI Keyword Targeting feature—simply enter the job title you’re applying for and copy and paste the company’s job ad.
+Or you can use our AI Keyword Targeting feature to instantly get a list of the top keywords from a company’s description.
+Simply enter the job title you’re applying for and copy and paste the company’s job ad.

 Research industry standards

 • Go through the job ads for your position from the biggest companies in your industry.
-See if there are any soft skills that have been mentioned a few times.
+See if you can spot patterns with soft skills mentioned multiple times.

-• Look at what certifications, achievements, and experiences are held in high regard.
+• Look at what certifications, achievements, and experiences companies hold in high regard.

-• Get active in industry-specific forums and social media groups to learn what soft skills are emphasized.
+• Get active in industry-specific forums and social media groups to learn what soft skills are the priority for other professionals.

 • Talk to mentors, peers, and colleagues to get their insights on essential soft skills in your industry.